leostera/minttea/README.md

   | _ -> (model, Command.Noop)
 ```

 You may have noticed the special command `Quit` up there.
 This command tells
-Mint Tea that its time for the application to shutdown.
+Mint Tea that it's time for the application to shutdown.

 ### The View Method